 Condemning Islamism and Islam is not a question of judging all Muslims and equating them with terrorists.

-There is a distinction between Islam as a belief system and Islamism as a political movement on the one hand and real live human beings on the other.
+There is a distinction between Islam as a belief system and Islamism as a political movement on the one hand and real-live human beings on the other.
 Neither the far-Right nor the pro-Islamist Left seem to see this distinction.

 Both are intrinsically racist.
-The pro-Islamist Left (and many liberals) imply that people are one and the same with the Islamic states and movement that are repressing them.
+The pro-Islamist Left (and many liberals) imply that people are one and the same with the Islamic states and movements that are repressing them.
 The far-Right blames all immigrants and Muslims for the crimes of Islamism.

-Both the far-Right and pro-Islamist Left purport that Islamism is people’s culture and that they actually deserve no better, imputing on innumerable people the most reactionary elements of culture and religion, which is that of the ruling class, parasitical imams and self-appointed ‘community leaders’.
+Both the far-Right and pro-Islamist Left purport that Islamism is people’s culture and that they actually deserve no better, imputing on innumerable people the most reactionary elements of culture and religion, which is that of the ruling class, parasitical imams, and self-appointed ‘community leaders’.

 Their politics ignores the distinction between the oppressed and oppressor and actually sees them as one and the same.
-It denies universalism, sees rights as ‘western,’ and justifies the suppression of rights, freedoms and equality for the ‘other.’
+It denies universalism, sees rights as ‘western,’ and justifies the suppression of rights, freedoms, and equality for the ‘other.’

-Civil rights, freedom and equality, secularism, modernism, are universal concepts that have been fought for by progressive social movements and the working class in various countries.
+Civil rights, freedom, and equality, secularism, modernism, are universal concepts that have been fought for by progressive social movements and the working class in various countries.

-As a result of such politics, concepts such as rights, equality, respect and tolerance, which were initially raised vis-à-vis the individual, are now more and more applicable to culture and religion and often take precedence over real live human beings.
+As a result of such politics, concepts such as rights, equality, respect, and tolerance, which were initially raised vis-à-vis the individual, are now more and more applicable to culture and religion and often take precedence over real live human beings.

-Moreover, the social inclusion of people into society has come to solely mean the inclusion of their beliefs, sensibilities, concerns and agendas (read Islamism’s beliefs, sensibilities, concerns and agendas) and nothing more.
+Moreover, the social inclusion of people into society has come to solely mean the inclusion of their beliefs, sensibilities, concerns, and agendas (read Islamism’s beliefs, sensibilities, concerns, and agendas) and nothing more.

 The distinction between humans and their beliefs and regressive political movements is of crucial significance here.

 It is the human being who is meant to be equal not his or her beliefs.
-It is the human being who is worthy of the highest respect and rights not his or her beliefs or those imputed on them.
+It is the human being who is worthy of the highest respect and rights, not his or her beliefs or those imputed on them.